leymannx/drupal-circleci-behat/README.md

 ### Deployment
 - Created a new user on the server, added him to `www-data` and let him clone the repo.
-- Created an SSH key pair, added the public key to his own `authorized_keys` file and the private key on Circle (hostname set).
+- Created an SSH key pair for this user, added the public key to his own `authorized_keys` file and the private key on Circle (hostname set).
-- In the end this user then `ssh` to the live/dev server and runs the deploy script.
+- In the end of the Circle CI routine we'll `ssh` to the live/dev server as this user and have him run the deploy script.
+- Note: Ensure to have pulled the necessary scripts at least once on the server you'll run them from

 ### Subshell
 - In `circle.yml` each command is run in a separate shell, which means they do not share environments with preceding commands (each line you start from `~/project-name` no matter what you've done the line before).